RenVit318/masterproject/README.md

-# masterproject
+# Hipparcos-Gaia Masters Project
-Second year Master's Project on cross-matching the Hipparcos and Gaia EDR3 catalogues
+Second year Masters Project on cross-matching the Hipparcos and Gaia EDR3 catalogues